N2CON TECHNOLOGY

 What evidence should we be able to show?

-Access control configuration, device posture controls, logging/retention, encryption posture, patching cadence, vulnerability remediation, and documented incident response/testing.
+Access control configuration, device posture controls, logging and retention, encryption posture, patching cadence, vulnerability remediation records, and documented incident response testing.

 Need CJIS-ready operations?